To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

 There are a number of creek systems in the Sheldon area, all of which feed into the upper reaches of the Tingalpa Creek which eventually runs into the Leslie Harrison Dam.
 These creeks do have the potential for flash flooding during heavy rain events, with a history of cutting Avalon Road in a couple of locations.
 These locations on Avalon Road are well signed and include depth indicators.
 Current flood mapping indicates that residential development in the Sheldon area would experience limited impacts from flash flooding.

 Current Landslide Hazard mapping shows that Sheldon is considered to have a predominantly low landslide hazard with a few pockets of medium to high landslide hazard.
 Sheldon is typically a rural area with sparse residential development which limits the potential impacts of landslide.
-In addition to this, the Redland Planning Scheme, through the Landslide Hazard Overlay attempts to mitigate to impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
+In addition to this, the Redland City Plan, through the Landslide Hazard Overlay attempts to mitigate to impacts of the landslide hazard by requiring more robust engineering for developments built within the identified landslide hazard areas.
 It is important for engineers and geologists to evaluate slope stability and any landslide threat during development assessments so that effective and timely remedial measures can be implemented.

 Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
-Impacts of a disaster on these services may have far-reaching long-term affects for mainland communities.
+Impacts of a disaster on these services may have far-reaching long-term effects for mainland communities.

 Sheldon is a rural suburb characterised by large acreage properties, consequently none of the properties in Sheldon are connected to the city’s sewer network and rely on a mix of gravity-fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
 The on-site sewerage treatment plants require electricity to function, therefore it is recommended that these systems have a back-up generator to cope with extended periods of power outages which can occur during severe weather events.